-Over the next three years we aim to ensure that we better understand and overcome the barriers to CYP with autism achieving good outcomes as active participants in education, families, and communities.
+Over the next four years we aim to ensure that we better understand and overcome the barriers to CYP with autism achieving good outcomes as active participants in education, families and communities.
 This will involve working closely with families, education settings and support services to understand our current strengths and to identify and make changes where we need to improve.
 We will achieve this by:

-- Ensuring there is alignment between the priorities in Worcestershire's All Age Autism Strategy with the National Strategy for Autistic Children, Young People and Adults, and the transforming care agenda. - Improving and clarifying the intervention pathway for CYP with autism and emotional health and wellbeing needs across universal, targeted and specialist services. - Improving and clarifying the autism pathway in adults' social care. - Working with Schools and settings to support them to achieve the Autism Friendly Schools Standard to ensure they have a whole school approach to CYP with autism. - Ensure clear and effective support for early childhood diagnosis and support.
+- Ensuring there is alignment between the priorities in Worcestershire's All Age Autism Strategy with the National Strategy for Autistic Children, Young People and Adults, Transforming Care agenda (focused on those with Learning Disabilities and/or Autism) and the All Age Disability Strategy. - Strengthening the focus in the All Age Autism Strategy on meeting CYP's needs and supporting parent carers - Improving and clarifying the intervention pathway for CYP with autism and emotional and wellbeing needs across universal, targeted and specialist services - Improving and clarifying the autism pathway in adults' social care - Working with Worcestershire Schools to help them achieve the Autism Friendly Schools Standard. - Reviewing and refreshing the eligibility criteria for the Children with Disabilities team to ensure access to assessment and support for children with autism and their families is fair and transparent.